frostaura/fa.intelligence.legion/README.md

 ```
 Ensure that you set the required variables in the `.env` file, in order for the docker-compose to work.
 ### Run Legion Programatically
+Currently Legion is configured to leverage a locally-running [Ollama](https://ollama.com) server.

+`TODO: Add support and documentation for configuration of a custom Ollama endpoint as well as typical OpenAI support.`
 ```csharp
 /*
  * Nuget Dependencies: